Total Operation Round Up Dollars Raised

 Here are recent individuals and groups in Walton EMC’s 10-county service area that have benefited from Round Up funds:

-Assistance for three individuals.
+Assistance for four individuals.

-Updated January 27, 2025
+Updated March 24, 2025

 Heirborn Servants Project Manager Tiffany Castro, left, accepts an Operation Round Up donation from Walton EMC Communications Specialist Morgan Spivey.
 The funds will help to provide transportation for single mothers and trafficking victims.